alextfife/alextfife/README.md

 -->
 Some things about me:

--  I’m currently working on: [Tes](https://github.com/OpenSourceIronman/Tes)
+-  I’m currently working on: [Tes](https://github.com/OpenSourceIronman/Tes), [Tesla Energy Bros Podcast](https://twitter.com/TeslaBrosPod)
 -  I'm majoring in Electrical Engineering, minoring in Computer Science
 -  I’m currently learning: Python, Microcontrollers (esp32 specifically at the moment)
 -  I’m looking for help with: ^, fabricating materials for products (looking to make a tent like structure)